asmuth/clip/fnordmetric-doc/src/classic_event_handlers.md

   <tr>
     <th>incr(gauge, value = 1)</th>
     <td>
-      increments the gauge by `value`. if the gauge is configured to be average / mean it records the value as one sample.
+      Increments the gauge by `value`.
+If the gauge is configured to be average / mean it records the value as one sample.
     </td>
   </tr>
   <tr>
     <th>incr_field(gauge, field, value = 1)</th>
     <td>
-      can only be used on three-dimensional gauges. increments the label / field of the gauge by `value`.
+      Can only be used on three-dimensional gauges.
+Increments the label / field of the gauge by `value`.
     </td>
   </tr>
   <tr>
     <th>set_value(gauge, value)</th>
     <td>
-      sets the value of this gauge to `value`
+      Sets the value of this gauge to `value`.
     </td>
   </tr>
   <tr>
     <th>set_field(gauge, field, value)</th>
     <td>
-      can only be used on three-dimensional gauges. sets the value of this label / field of this gauge to `value`
+      Can only be used on three-dimensional gauges.
+Sets the value of this label / field of this gauge to `value`.
     </td>
   </tr>
 </table>